ETC 7: Language In The Mathematics Classroom, University of Montpellier. Language and mathematics education (LME)

 Conference

-The major theme of the ETC, ‘Language in the Mathematics Classroom’, is organised into the following overlapping subthemes (ST):
+The main theme of the ETC, "Language in the Mathematics Classroom," is organized into the following overlapping subthemes (ST):

 - ST1: Language in multilingual contexts